 Parked vehicles often block pavements, forcing pedestrians, buggy or wheel-chairs onto the road, putting them at risk from cars and lorries.
 Local roads and country lanes have become 'rat-runs' as drivers attempt to avoid congestion hotspots.

-Policy C1: Community facilities of value
+Policy C1: Assets of value to the community